TangibleInc/template-system/docs/index.md

 This is the template system shared by Tangible Blocks and Loops & Logic.

-Originally all of the code was in the L&L plugin and its Composer modules, but the features have been consolidated into this module so Tangible Blocks can be installed independently and alongside L&L.
+Originally all of the code was in the L&L plugin and its Composer modules.
+The features have been consolidated into this module, so Tangible Blocks can be installed independently and alongside L&L.

 ## Current